POPS-UQ/POPS.jl/docs/src/ace.md

 # Example: ACE interatomic potential

-In this example, we fit a linear ACE (Atomic Cluster Expansion) interatomic potential on the `Si_tiny` silicon dataset from [Bartok et. al, 2018](https://doi.org/10.1103/PhysRevX.8.041048).
+In this example, we fit a linear [ACE](https://doi.org/10.1103/PhysRevB.99.014104) (Atomic Cluster Expansion) interatomic potential on the `Si_tiny` silicon dataset from [Bartok et. al, 2018](https://doi.org/10.1103/PhysRevX.8.041048).
 The dataset is provided as an artifact by [`ACEpotentials.jl`](https://github.com/ACEsuit/ACEpotentials.jl).

-In this test, we use POPS regression to attach predictive uncertainties to the energies, forces and virials predicted on a held-out test set.
+In this test, we use POPS regression to attach predictive uncertainties to the energies, forces and virials on a held-out test set.

 The full script is available in the repository under [`examples/ace/pops_ace.jl`](https://github.com/noeblassel/POPS.jl/blob/main/examples/ace/pops_ace.jl), and can be run by following the instructions described [here](#running-the-examples).